svenpetersen1965/C64-PSU-Global/README.md

 This PSU is designed for a low price at a decent comfort and for providing a PSU that can be switched between 230V and 115V mains.

-The testing of Rev. 0 is still prliminary.
+The testing of Rev. 0 is still preliminary.
 The PSU was successfully tested with all ASSYs, that I have (250407, 250425, 250466, 250469).
 The panel meter current measurement worked, but the reading of all panelmeters was off, because those seem to have a bad quality.
 In Rev. 1 (yet to be released), the current measurement was dropped.
 The jumpers for bridging the current measurement should be replaced with short wire bridges in Rev. 0.

 The changes in Rev. 1 are the dropped current measurement.
 The freed space was used for wider copper traces.
 The complete documentation, test documenst etc. will be released as soon as I have tested the Rev. 1 prototypes.